Apollo-Level2-Web-Dev/l2-b1-assignment-8/README.md

 }
 ```

-### Get all Order for specific Customer → Only Specific For Customer
+### Get all Order for specific Customers → Only Specific Customers

 Route: /api/v1/orders (GET)